Certificate of Deposit: How CDs Work and When to Use Them

 A certificate of deposit is a time-locked savings product, and that lock is the price you pay for a guaranteed interest rate.
 When the term ends, you walk away with your principal plus interest.

 CDs sound boring, but they are one of the few ways to know exactly how much your savings will earn over a future period.
 This guide walks through how CDs work, the most useful term lengths, and how CDs fit into a broader savings plan.
+If you are brand new to the topic, our beginner overview of certificates of deposit covers the basics in plainer language before you read this guide.

 How a Certificate of Deposit Works

 You open a CD by depositing a lump sum at a bank or credit union and choosing a term, usually between 3 months and 5 years.
 The bank locks in an APY (annual percentage yield) for the entire term.
+To estimate exactly how much that APY translates into for your specific deposit and term, our APY calculator walkthrough shows the math step by step.

 When the term ends, the CD reaches maturity.
 You can withdraw the principal and interest, or roll it into a new CD.
 Pulling the money out early triggers an early withdrawal penalty, typically equal to a few months of interest.